Shopify Markets: Multi-Currency & Multi-Market Pricing Guide

 Step 2: Configure Shopify Theme for Default Market

-- Navigate to your Shopify theme customization section
+- Navigate to your Shopify theme customization

 - Add your default template to the configurator embed